PranshuSachan003/Calculator/division.md

   Then (I see the "divided number" as the result)

-  Scenario: (Division of multiple numbers)
+  Scenario: (Division of more than one number)

   Given (The calculator turns on)